laboon/CS1530_Summer2018/deliverables/3/deliverable3.md

 1. A cover page, in the format described below
 2. A description of the sprint (a Sprint Report), including who worked on which user story
 3. A description of the testing you did for this sprint, including unit tests and any defects found
+3. A description of the architecture of the system
-3. A completely "working" game including bets and simple AI.
+3. A completely "working" game including bets, blinds and simple (random) AI.
 Details are below.

 Format for cover page:
 * The title "*your team name* - SPRINT 3 DELIVERABLE"